 A picture tells a thousand words, and by accompanying your description with some bright and colourful images, people will get a much better sense of what the project is about.
 Make sure you have current images of the space, and if applicable, people using it.
 Also include any drawings or impressions of what the space will look like if you can deliver the project; help them visualise what they’re backing.

 Crowdfunding can be challenging but we’re here to support you every step of they way.
-Download our complete guide to crowdfunding here to start planning your campaign and then sign up for one of our free workshops and webinars for expert advice and support.
+Download our complete guide to crowdfunding here.